pholur/Collaborative-Filtering-on-MovieLens-Dataset/README.md

 Install pip and then perform
 >> pip install <package>

 Tested on Python 2; should run on Python 3 as well with print exceptions.
+The results can be found in Results.pdf.